MicrosoftDocs/learn/learn-pr/iot/your-first-iot-central-app/includes/4-setup-your-development-environment.md

 10. Save off your text file.

 You now have the all important connection string.
-The scope ID identifies the app, the device ID the real device, and the primary key gives you permission for the connection.
+The Scope ID identifies the app, the Device ID the real device, and the Primary Key gives you permission for the connection.

 ## Create a free Azure Maps account